 Run-ability

-It also doesn't have an adjustable handlebar (like the BOB Revolution Flex 3.0), so this might make it harder to use for taller or shorter parents.
-While pushing and running with the front wheel locked, it is average compared to the competition.
-The safety strap is nicer than others, and it can be attached to the handlebar when not in use.
-It is attached low on the frame, and it allows the user to choose which wrist to wear it on.
+It also doesn't have an adjustable handlebar, so this might make it harder to use for taller or shorter parents.
+It sits at 41 inches from the ground.
+The safety strap is nicer than others and can be attached to the handlebar when not in use.
+It is attached low on the frame, and the user can choose which wrist to wear it on.
+It also does not have a deceleration brake.
+The stroller feels light and we were able to run with one hand on flat surfaces, but the pull to the right uphill requires two hands.

 Ease of Use

-The Joovy isn't the easiest option to use on an everyday basis.
+The Joovy isn't the easiest option to use on an everyday basis, with one of the lowest scores in the group for this metric.

 Storage